Feature Flags

 Other semantics:

-• Asking for a toggle name that isn’t in RELEASE_TOGGLES raises UnknownReleaseToggle.
-This is intentional typo protection: every read site must correspond to a declared toggle.
+• Asking for a feature name that isn’t in PREVIEW_FEATURES raises UnknownPreviewFeature.
+This is intentional typo protection: every read site must correspond to a declared feature.

-• A toggle declared in code but not yet shipped by TMS will simply use its default — safe to merge ahead of TMS work.
+• A feature declared in code but not yet shipped by TMS will simply use its default — safe to merge ahead of TMS work.

-• An operator who sets a value in TMS for a name that ER doesn’t declare is silently ignored (the value lives in release_toggles but no one reads it).
+• An operator who sets a value in TMS for a name that ER doesn’t declare is silently ignored (the value lives in preview_features but no one reads it).

-When you decide a gated feature should be visible to all tenants at once — e.g. making the Community Input admin public — set global_override on the registered ReleaseToggle and ship it:
+When you decide a gated feature should be visible to all tenants at once — e.g. making the Community Input admin public — set global_override on the registered PreviewFeature and ship it:

 default=False,

-global_override=True, # now on for every tenant; per-tenant releaseToggles ignored
+global_override=True, # now on for every tenant; per-tenant previewFeatures ignored

 description="...",